mischnic/parcel-ssg/README.md

         ssg-->{% endraw %}
 ```

 which just gets passed through the markdown and html transformer.
-The packager then removes the comment and evaluates the template inside.
+The optimizer then removes the comment and evaluates the template inside.

 This is some very ugly syntax.